vidhush07/berkeley_project/README.md

     5. Application running inside the pod connects to the AWS MemoryDB (redis) to increase the count of the number of visitors.

 ## Detailed Design Diagram
+All the resources are built in AWS Singapore region ( ap-southeast-1 ).
 Infrastructure is composed of the below components in AWS Cloud
     - CDN: CloudFront
     - Layer 7 Protection against web attacks: AWS WAF